mifi/lossless-cut/issues.md

   - If you're seeing incorrect output duration, sped up or slowed down segments, then changing format to TS is [known to give the files a common timebase](https://github.com/mifi/lossless-cut/issues/455), which sometimes makes it possible to merge them.
 3. Then merge the exported files.

 Doing this first might "clean up" certain parameters in the files, to make them more compatible for merging.
 If this doesn't work, you can also try to change `avoid_negative_ts` (in export options).
 Also try to disable most tracks (see above).
+If this doesn't resolve the issue, then it probably means that you're hitting a bug or limitation in FFmpeg with the particular file that you're cutting/merging.
+Unfortunately there's not much to do other than trying different output settings, different cut time or waiting for improvements in FFmpeg.

 ## Smart cut not working